aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 Feature requests and feedback
 =============================

-To send feedback, file an issue at https://github.com/scancode/scancode-toolkit/issues
+To send feedback or ask a question file an issue at https://github.com/scancode/scancode-toolkit/issues

 If you are proposing a feature: